Faycal99/AI-app2/README.md

 B = Benign (non-cancerous)

 The application trains a machine learning model on these features to automatically classify tumors, providing a step toward AI-assisted medical diagnosis.

+# The running application is : Application.py

+# The model that I have created for the diagnosis is : UPLUSbreastCancer.py